 What you can expect

-The ankle-brachial index test should take only a few minutes, and there are no special precautions you'll need to take following the test.
-Your doctor will discuss your test result with you.
+The ankle-brachial index test should take only a few minutes.
+No special precautions are needed afterward.
+Your health care provider will discuss your test result with you.

-Based on the number your doctor calculates, your ankle-brachial index may show you have:
+Based on the number calculated, your ankle-brachial index may show you have:

 - No blockage (1.0 to 1.4).
-An ankle-brachial index number in this range suggests that you probably don't have peripheral artery disease.
-But if you have certain risk factors, such as diabetes, smoking or a family history of PAD, tell your doctor so that he or she can continue to monitor your risk.
+An ankle-brachial index number in this range suggests that you probably don't have PAD.
+But if you have symptoms of PAD, you might have an exercise ankle-brachial index test.